dev-otitarenko/microservices-sample-auth-angular/README.md

-# microservices-sample-auth-angular
+# Description
-Simple microservices project with docker, angular, auth server and resource server
+Sample of using microservices in docker and kubernetes